The UN in Syria: years of impotence and failure

 In early 2016, three rounds of indirect negotiations between the regime and opposition groups are held in Geneva, under the supervision of a third UN envoy, Staffan de Mistura.
 They hit an impasse over the modalities of a political transition and in the face of ceasefire violations.

-On December 14, 2017, at the end of a new cycle of negotiations, de Mistura accuses Damascus of causing the collapse of the talks by refusing to dialogue with the opposition.
-He called it a "big missed opportunity."
+On December 14, 2017, at the end of a new cycle of negotiations, de Mistura accuses Damascus of causing the collapse of the talks by refusing to join in dialogue with the opposition.
+He calls it a "big missed opportunity."

-On January 26, 2018, a ninth UN cycle of peace talks are held without success in Vienna, where negotiations had moved for logistical reasons.
+On January 26, a ninth UN cycle of peace talks is held without success in Vienna, where negotiations had moved for logistical reasons.

 - 'Too little, too late' -

-In October 2016, de Mistura warned that the rebel stronghold in Aleppo would be completely razed by Christmas if the United Nations failed to stop the carnage.
+In October 2016, de Mistura warns that the rebel stronghold in Aleppo will be completely razed by Christmas if the United Nations fails to stop the carnage.

-"Aleppo is now a synonym for hell," then UN secretary-general Ban Ki-moon said at his last press conference on December 16, 2016.
+"Aleppo is now a synonym for hell," then UN secretary-general Ban Ki-moon says at his last press conference on December 16, 2016.

-But the United Nations watched helplessly as the Syrian army besieged rebel-held areas of Aleppo, supported by Russia and Iran.
-A handful of observers arrived to monitor the evacuation of civilians at the end of December.
-"Too little, too late," a diplomat said.
+But the United Nations watches helplessly as the Syrian army besieges rebel-held areas of Aleppo, supported by Russia and Iran.
+A handful of observers arrive to monitor the evacuation of civilians at the end of December.
+"Too little, too late," a diplomat says.

 - Eastern Ghouta -

-On February 9, 2018, Sweden and Kuwait proposed a new draft resolution calling for a 30-day ceasefire and the lifting of sieges imposed by the belligerents, notably the regime, in several Syrian locales.
+On February 9, Sweden and Kuwait propose a new draft resolution calling for a 30-day ceasefire and the lifting of sieges imposed by the belligerents, notably the regime, in several Syrian locales.

-But the negotiations have bogged down, while an intense air offensive on Eastern Ghouta on the edge of Damascus, where some 400,000 people have been living under siege since 2013, claimed more than 400 lives in five days.
+Difficult and prolonged negotiations take place amid an intense air offensive on Eastern Ghouta on the edge of Damascus, where some 400,000 people have been living under siege since 2013.
+More than 500 inhabitants die in a week, including at least 127 children.

-A planned vote at the Security Council was repeatedly delayed on Friday -- and eventually pushed back by a day in a bid to avoid a Russian veto.
+To win Russia's approval for the ceasefire, language specifying that the ceasefire will start 72 hours after the adoption of the draft is scrapped, replaced by "without delay," and the term "immediate" is dropped in reference to aid deliveries and evacuations.

+In another concession to Moscow, the resolution says the ceasefire will not apply to operations against the Islamic State group or Al-Qaeda, along with "individuals, groups, undertakings and entities" associated with the terror groups.